FORMENTERA - SANT FERRAN DE SES ROQUES - LA MARITERRANEA

 LA MARITERRANEA

-I walked by it last night, this raffish-looking restaurant with a funky patio and an equally funky kitchen with a cook feverishly working over a hot fire and multiple pots and paella pans.
+Our friend Jonathon Lipsin is back in Formentera for the summer.
+Here is his visit to La Mariterranea.
+I walked by this raffish-looking restaurant last night.
+It has a funky patio and an equally funky kitchen, where a cook feverishly works over a fire and multiple pots and paella pans.

-Jonathon outside the bustling Fonda Pepe in Sant Francesc enjoying a glass of vino tinto.
+Jonathon outside the bustling Fonda Pepe in Sant Francesc, enjoying a glass of vino tinto.

-Various starters are available like pulpo (octopus).
+Various starters are available, such as pulpo (octopus).

-and the paellas come in various shapes and sizes, like this seafood one.
+The paellas come in various shapes and sizes, like this seafood one.

 Spain is a passionate one and the paella pan was scraped clean I asked our server who was having fun with us to talk to me about dessert.

-I saw Jana this morning and she ran to me with her eyes wide open extolling the cheesecake she and Davide ate for breakfast.
-"Bellissimo" she cooed.
-"Well, I know cheesecake "I rejoined with a wink.
+I saw Jana this morning.
+She ran to me with her eyes wide open, extolling the cheesecake she and Davide ate for breakfast.
+"Bellissimo", she cooed.
+"Well, I know cheesecake," I rejoined with a wink.

 Words © Jonathon Lipsin